dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 ##  Virtual Properties
 - Working on the model - tourModel.js
-- Virtual properties are fields that we can define on our schema that will not be persistant/saved into the database.
+- ***Virtual Properties*** - are fields that we can define on our schema that will not be persistant/saved into the database.
 - Create a virtual porperty that contains the tour duration in weeks.
 ```JavaScript
 // Define a Virtual Property: